-Monthly Rate 1 day a week 2 days a week 3 days a week 4 days a week 5 days a week Mornings 9:30-noon. \$105 \$210 \$315 \$420 \$515 Afternoons 12:45pm to 3:15pm \$105 \$210 \$315 \$420 \$515
+Monthly Rate 1 day a week 2 days a week 3 days a week 4 days a week 5 days a week 9:30-noon or 1:00-3:30 \$115 \$225 \$325 \$428 \$525

 Members will receive advanced notification of any fee increases.
-We have a one-time registration fee of \$35 at the time of enrolment.
+We have a one-time administration fee of \$35 at the time of enrolment.
 Post-dated cheques are required dated the 15th of the preceding month.
 Income tax receipts will be issued each year.
 The same fee is paid each month regardless of holidays, inclement weather or days a child is not in attendance.
 The OPNC membership fee is not included in the Preschool fee and can be paid separately if the family wishes to join Drop In programs.
-Late pick-ups are charged at \$6 per 15 minutes.
+Late pick-ups are charged at \$7 per 15 minutes.
 All registration forms must be completed and signed before your child starts.
 Parents are welcome to stay for a few minutes the first day if needed to ensure their child is settled in to the program.
 In a case where the family or OPNC do not feel the program meets the family/child's specific needs, every effort will be made to assist you in finding more suitable care.
 Your child may be withdrawn with 1 months' notice or fees in lieu.
 If there are insufficient funds in a member's account to cover their monthly payment, the cheque is to be replaced immediately with an additional \$10 fee to cover bank charges.